SUAI-Smart-Space-Team/one-click-edge-fog-cloud/README.md

 # one-click-edge-fog-cloud
-Creation of the computational Edge-Fog-Cloud infrastructure with just a one-click
+Creation of the computational Edge-Fog-Cloud infrastructure just in one-click